jltsiren/simple-sds/README.md

 * `IntVector`: A bit-packed vector of fixed-width integers implemented on top of `RawVector`.
 Like `sdsl::int_vector` but also supports stack functionality.
   * `IntVectorWriter`: An append-only version of `IntVector` that writes the structure directly to a file.
 Like a subset of `sdsl::int_vector_buffer`.
   * `IntVectorMapper`: An immutable memory-mapped `IntVector`.
+* `WaveletMatrix`: An immutable vector of fixed-width integers with rank/select support implemented using `BitVector`s.
+Like `sdsl::wm_int`.

 ### Bitvectors